TacBuild/tac-sdk/README.md

 5. **TVMMerkleRootSet:** The TVM message has been added to the Merkle tree, updating future roots accordingly.
 6. **TVMMerkleMessageExecuted:** The TVM Merkle message has been successfully executed on the TVM CrossChainLayer.

-Currently, there are no explicit error statuses.
-If an issue occurs, the operation will pause at a particular stage.
-Further error statuses will be added in future versions.
+If an issue occurs, the error message will also be included in response.

 ### Terminal State
 - **TVMMerkleMessageExecuted**: Indicates that the operation has completed its full cycle from TVM to EVM and back.